sendgrid/sendgrid-python/USAGE.md

 **This endpoint allows you to remove an email address from your bounce list.**

 Bounces are messages that are returned to the server that sent it.
-This endpoint allows you to delete a single email addresses from your bounce list.
+This endpoint allows you to delete a single email address from your bounce list.

 For more information see: